LWVPullman/LeagueWebsite/docs/_posts/2026-03-10-Entrepreneurship.md

 **Speakers:**

-* Representative for the Port of Whitman County
+* Kara Riebold - Executive Director of the Port of Whitman County

 * Marie Mayes - Director of the Center for Entrepreneurship and Associate Professor in the Department of Management, Information Systems, and Entrepreneurship at WSU